LukeSmithxyz/based.cooking/README.md

 This is a simple cooking website where users can submit recipes here for credit.
 There are no ads, trackers, cookies (unless recipes thereof) or javascript.

+This site is compiled and organized with Hugo, using [this very simple theme](https://github.com/lukesmithxyz/lugo).

 ## Ways to contribute

 - By adding a recipe.